 Regarding the return of Itamar Zorman to Eastman, Dean Rossi says, “Itamar Zorman is an artist with an authentic voice who expresses himself through the perfect combination of extraordinary intelligence coupled with deep emotion.
 We are thrilled to have him as a member of our community as a visiting guest artist.”

 The Eastman School of Music was founded in 1921 by industrialist and philanthropist George Eastman (1854-1932), founder of Eastman Kodak Company.
 It was the first professional school of the University of Rochester.
 Mr. Eastman’s dream was that his school would provide a broad education in the liberal arts as well as superb musical training.
 The current dean is Jamal Rossi, appointed in 2014.

 More than 900 students are enrolled in the Collegiate Division of the Eastman School of Music—about 500 undergraduates and 400 graduate students.
 They come from almost every state, and approximately 23 percent are from other countries.
 They are taught by a faculty comprised of more than 130 highly regarded performers, composers, conductors, scholars, and educators.
-They are Pulitzer Prize winners, Grammy winners, Guggenheim Fellows, ASCAP Award recipients, published authors, recording artists, and acclaimed musicians who have performed in the world’s greatest concert halls.
+They are Pulitzer Prize winners, Grammy winners, Emmy winners, Guggenheim fellows, ASCAP Award recipients, published authors, recording artists, and acclaimed musicians who have performed in the world’s greatest concert halls.
 Each year, Eastman’s students, faculty members, and guest artists present more than 900 concerts to the Rochester community.